kubecost/poc-common-configurations/psp-disable/README.md

 3. **Per-Namespace Disablement for Kubecost**

-   Ensure that the `kubecost` namespace exists (create it if necessary before proceeding).
+   Ensure that the `kubecost` namespace (or whatever you namespace is) exists (create it if necessary before proceeding).
 Then, establish a RoleBinding in the `kubecost` namespace to allow all service accounts in this namespace to use the privileged PSP:
    ```sh
    kubectl create rolebinding -n kubecost disable-psp --clusterrole=privileged-psp --group=system:serviceaccounts:kubecost
    ```